CumulusNetworks/DUE/docs/FAQ.md

 The DUE install scripts will automatically add any keys for an APT repository.
 The FRR template has an example of pulling a key and adding a custom repository to the sources.list in its container.

 ## Soft links to include other files.
 See `templates/frr/filesystem/usr/local/bin` for a relative path link to the debian-package's `duebuild` script for building debian packages.
-THis can be useful if you are creating templates that have common code.
+This can be useful if you are creating templates that have common code.

 ## The template README files supply default build instructions
 DUE scans all `template/<name>/README.md` files and looks for a line starting with: